MuLIAICHI/MuLIAICHI-n8n-what-the-hell-is-everyone-building/README.md

 ### 5. Production Quality
 - Not a toy project
-- Real users
+- Real users using the web app
 - Maintained code
 - Documented thoroughly
+- Actually finished!

 ---

 ## 📚 Citation

-If you use this project, model, or dataset in your work:
+If you use this project, model, dataset, or app in your work:

 ```bibtex
 @software{liaichi2024n8nanalyzer,